Dance Dance Revolution X3 vs. 2ndMix: Extra Tour

-A new Extra Stage event, called "EXTRA Tour" was announced on May 12, 2012 and started on May 14, 2012.
+A new Extra Stage event, called "EXTRA Tour" was announced on May 12, 2012, and started on May 14, 2012.
 In this event, new songs were added as Extra Stage.
 They appeared in specific regions at first and moved to other regions each day.
 The first song, tokyoEVOLVED appeared in Hokkaido and Okinawa Prefectures and moved to the south (for Hokkaido) and north (for Okinawa) until they eventually landed on each other's region.
-There was also a second route, starting on May 16, 2012 from Mie Prefecture and Fukui Prefecture.
+There was also a second route, starting on May 16, 2012, from Mie Prefecture and Fukui Prefecture.
 The new song available in these routes was osaka EVOLVED -毎度、おおきに！-.

-The third route was announced May 19, 2012 and started on May 22, 2012 from Hokkaido and Okinawa Prefectures.
+The third route was announced May 19, 2012 and started on May 22, 2012, from Hokkaido and Okinawa Prefectures.
 The new song available in this route was New York EVOLVED.
-The fourth and final route was announced on May 26, 2012 and started on May 30, 2012 from Hokkaido and Okinawa Prefectures yet again.
+The fourth and final route was announced on May 26, 2012, and started on May 30, 2012, from Hokkaido and Okinawa Prefectures yet again.
 The new song available in this route was London EVOLVED.

 After playing all Extra Tour songs at least once, scoring AA or better on Expert on any of these songs would unlock the Encore Extra Stage, Tohoku EVOLVED.
 The Extra Tour event was ended on July 22, 2012 and all songs were unlocked for regular play.

 Crossover DDR

 On August 2, 2012, a new event called "Crossover DDR" was started.
 In this event, players could unlock the 2ndMix-exclusive songs for use in X3 mode.
 Players simply needed to play the charts of the songs in 2ndMix mode to unlock them in X3 mode.
 As 2ndMix Mode only feature Basic, Difficult, and Expert charts for Single (or only Basic and Difficult in Double), the Beginner chart would be automatically unlocked once the player unlocked at least one of the main difficulties, while the Double Expert as well as Single and Double Challenge charts (which all songs have) would be unlocked once the player unlocked all other charts.

-Three boss songs also could also be unlocked through this event.
+Three boss songs could also be unlocked through this event.
 Clearing all charts in Normal mode of the 2ndMix mode would unlock "TRIP MACHINE EVOLUTION" on Extra Stage, while clearing all charts in Hard mode would unlock "PARANOiA Revolution".
 Scoring AA or better on these songs on Expert would unlock the Encore Extra Stage, LOVE IS THE POWER Re:born.
 The 1-life battery in Encore Extra Stage was uniquely made to fail the player if they get GREAT or lower (instead of GOOD or lower).

-The event was ended on November 5, 2012 and all songs were unlocked for regular play.
+The event was ended on November 5, 2012, and all songs were unlocked for regular play.